Herocod3r/QrWebCam/README.md

 # QrWebCam
-A simple library to read qrcode over webcam
+A simple library to read qrcode over webcam, Get the dll from nuget